Skip to main content

 What Exactly is a Growth Mindset?

-Before we dive in, let's get clear on what we're talking about.
 A growth mindset, popularized by psychologist Carol Dweck, is the belief that abilities and intelligence can be developed through effort, learning, and perseverance.
-It's the opposite of a fixed mindset, which views talents as static traits.

 • Execute on the vision from above